kuntala-c/Amsterdam-Housing-Price-Analysis/README.md

 **Description:**
 We performed some data analysis and visualization on our dataset after data cleaning and adding two new columns (Price_per_sqm and Zip_number).
-So, here are the key findings from our data analysis:

 We Choose the Amsterdam Central Station (lat 52.378901,lon 4.9005805) as Amsterdam city center.